 Compliance with these requirements is important, as more than 5,484 miles of Pennsylvania waterways are impaired because of agricultural impacts.
 Agriculture is listed as the most significant source of pollution from Pennsylvania to the Chesapeake Bay.
 Several streams in Fulton County have been identified by DEP as being “ag-impaired.”

-The Conservation District views these farm visits as an opportunity to reach out and work with our local agricultural community.
 Reducing soil erosion and better utilization of your manure are not only good for our local streams and the Chesapeake Bay, but offer opportunities to save you money and improve the production of your farm.
-District staff are available to answer your questions or concerns regarding these regulatory programs, provide informational materials on the requirements and provide options for technical and financial assistance that is available to support Fulton County farmers as they address environmental concerns.
-In addition to the farm visits, the Conservation District will mail out postcards and will run a series of half-page advertisements in the Fulton County News as part of our outreach effort.
+District staff are available to answer your questions or concerns regarding these regulatory programs, provide informational materials on the requirements, and provide options for technical and financial assistance that is available to support Fulton County farmers as they address environmental concerns.

-For more information on the regulatory requirements for agricultural operations, please contact Conservation District Ag Specialist, Eric Cromer, at 717-325-6089 or firstname.lastname@example.org.
+For more information on the regulatory requirements for agricultural operations, please contact Conservation District Ag Specialist, Rodney Peck, at 717-325-6089 or firstname.lastname@example.org.

 Do I need a permit?
 NPDES Construction Permitting Requirements for Agriculture